filecoin-saturn/explorer/README.md

 ## Deployment

-Deployments are currently automated using Github actions.
-Check the [build page][build-page] for available actions.
+Deployments are currently automated by, and deployed to, [Netlify](https://www.netlify.com/).

-You can create a build manually by running
+For local, production builds, run

 ```
 npm run build
 ```

-Builds the app for production to the `build` folder.
+This builds the app for production to the `build/` directory.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!
+The build is minified and the filenames include hashes.
+The app is ready to be deployed!

 ## Contribution Guidelines